centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-install.md

 ### Network requirements

-Centreon MAP Server machine must access:
+Centreon MAP Engine server machine must access:

-- Centreon Central broker, usually on Centreon Central machine, using TCP port 5758.
+- Centreon central Broker, usually on Centreon central machine, using TCP port 5758.
-- Centreon Database, usually on Centreon Central machine, using TCP port 3306.
+- Centreon database, usually on Centreon central machine, using TCP port 3306.
 - Centreon MAP database, usually on localhost, using TCP port 3306.

 All the ports above are default values and can be changed if needed.